 All parties are entitled to an advisor of their choosing to guide and accompany them throughout the campus resolution process.
-The advisor may be a friend, mentor, family member, licensed attorney, or any other supporter a party chooses to advise and/or support them who is both eligible and available.
+The advisor may be a friend, mentor, family member, attorney or any other supporter a party chooses to advise and/ or support them who is both eligible and available.
 People who will be called as witnesses may not serve as advisors.
-Each party is limited to no more than two advisors.